Leverage Points

 Common Low-Leverage Traps

-- Consumes energy without changing underlying patterns
+- Symptom treatment: Fighting fires feels productive but consumes energy without changing underlying patterns

-- Pushing harder against resistance without changing the implicit goal
+- Fighting balancing processes: Pushing harder against resistance without changing the implicit goal creates exhaustion as the system pushes back equally hard

 Related Concepts